OTUSOFE365025/project-group-14/ADDIteration2.md

 Figure 6 shows the domain objects that are instantiated for the use case model.
 Figure 7 shows a sketch of a module view with modules that are derived from the business objects and associated with the primary use cases.
-Note that explicit interfaces are not shown but their existence is assumed.

 ---